thefirebanks/Ensemble-Learning-for-Tweet-Classification-of-Hate-Speech-and-Offensive-Language/README.md

 # Ensemble Learning for Tweet Classification of Hate Speech and Offensive Language - Winter/Spring Project 2018

-Link to full project: https://github.com/quinnbp/WT2018

-This program is part of a project that will use a councilor model to detect offensive language and hate speech in tweets.
-It includes:
+These programs are part of a project that will use ensemble learning model to detect offensive language and hate speech in tweets.
+It is composed of:

   - A Voting classifier
   - An LSTM network
   - A Bayesian model
   - A Proximity model

- All of the outputs will then be averaged and each classifier's output will be assigned a weight depending on the class in which it has gotten the most accuracy.
-Finally, the weighted average will be calculated as the model's output.

-Written by Daniel Firebanks, Sage Vouse and Quinn Barker-Plummer
+Link to full project: https://github.com/quinnbp/WT2018

 ------------------------------------------------------------------------------------------------------------------------------
 This repository contains: